top of page

 Evidently not.
 God sent his prophet Jonah (who was swallowed en route by a great fish) to preach to the pagan Assyrian people of Nineveh (Jonah 4:11).
 And Peter, one of Christ’s closest disciples was sent to preach to the Roman Centurion, Cornelius (Acts 10).
 Other outsiders specifically mentioned in the Hebrew scriptures who came to faith in God were Rahab from Jericho, Ruth from Moab, and Tamar from Timnath.
 Rather, God invited his chosen among all people who He foreknew had faith to be led to salvation by His covenant people to believe on Him and adopt His ways.
 Although God had planned for ancient Israel to be an example to the world of how He wanted all humans to live most Hebrews weren’t good examples to follow.
 Apparently, God had other ways to judge people worldwide who didn’t have the opportunity to learn about Him.

-Plan C: Then God gave the Hebrews the Messiah who was prophesized in their scriptures (starting in Genesis 3:15) Who was God Himself because only He was suitable.
-His sacrificial death and resurrection for their sins was included in His earthly ministry to them.
-His one sacrifice ultimately provided a forgiveness opportunity for those who believe on him to atone for their sins that replaced the endless animal sacrifices.
+Plan C: Then God gave the Hebrews the Messiah who was prophesied in their scriptures (starting in Genesis 3:15)- and was God Himself because only He was suitable.
+His sacrificial death and resurrection{1} for their sins was included in His earthly ministry to them.
+His one sacrifice ultimately provided a forgiveness opportunity for all who believe on him to atone for their sins.
+It replaced the endless animal sacrifices.

 * Authorship of Hebrew Law, How the Hebrews and Israelites became known as “Jews”.

 Unrepentant, rebellious humans who are unfit for God’s heaven (above) choose lifestyles that promote ideals in the recent popular songs- “I did it my way” and “I gotta be me”.
-Satan attracts a following by breeding on their discontent and God is still using his temptations today to screen out unfit humans from heaven during their lifetimes.
-But Satan has no other option to try to save himself and his fallen angels from eternal doom than to make God “pack hell to get a few into heaven” as some theologians note (Matthew 7:13, 22:14).
+Satan attracts a following by breeding on their discontent and God still uses his temptations today to screen out unfit humans from heaven during their lifetimes.
+But Satan has no other option to try to save himself and his fallen angels from eternal doom than to make God “pack hell to get a few into heaven as some theologians note (Matthew 7:13, 22:14).

-Eternal destiny is a free-will choice exclusively for humans that justly excludes Satan and his fallen angels.
+Eternal destiny is a free-will choice exclusively for humans that justly excludes Satan and his fallen angels who God doesn't want back in heaven.
 (Satan certainly argues with God about the generous forgiveness He offers humans for their transgressions during life while denying forgiveness to him and his fallen angels.
-Yet they committed the unforgivable sin of rejecting God after personally knowing His goodness.)
+Yet they committed the unforgivable sin of rejecting God after they personally knew His goodness.)
 And God paid the price for human forgiveness.
 This explains why God lets evil in this world run its course that critics complain “He lets happen”: God will judge it later as reason to reject the unsaved.
 Although God’s punishment of people for their unrepented evil deeds in life in no way benefits those who were hurt by them.
-2 Corinthians 5:10 suggests He will bless His people for keeping faith during their difficult lifetime trials in His “Bema judgment” of the faithful.
+Under the New Covenant, 2 Corinthians 5:10 suggests He will bless His people for keeping faith during their difficult lifetime trials in His “Bema judgment” of the faithful.

 W. Cook